IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Ramamurti_Shankar" target="_blank">Ramamurti Shankar</a>

+>“Yang Chen-Ning: I found it amazing that gauge fields are exactly connections on fiber bundles, which the mathematicians developed without reference to the physical world.
+This is both thrilling and puzzling, since you mathematicians dreamed up these concepts out of nowhere.<br>
+Jim Simons: No, no. These concepts were not dreamed up.
+They were natural and real.”

 >“It happened that one semester [around 1970] I was teaching GR, and I noticed that the formula in gauge theory for the field strength and the formula in Riemannian geometry for the Riemann tensor are not just similar -- they are, in fact, the same if one makes the right identification of symbols!
-It is hard to describe the thrill I felt at understanding this point..”
+It is hard to describe the thrill I felt at understanding this point.”

 ― <a href="https://en.wikipedia.org/wiki/Yang_Chen-Ning" target="_blank">Yang Chen-Ning</a>